aaronyo2002/TestRepo/README.md

 # TestRepo
-“GitHub testing lab for CSC 305 by Aaron.
+GitHub testing lab for CSC 305 by Aaron.